Atheism is one thing: A lack of belief in gods.

 Even more people say that their definition of “god” is simply a unifying force between all people.
 Or that they aren’t sure what they believe.
 If you lack an active belief in gods, you are an atheist.

 Being an atheist doesn’t mean you’re sure about every theological question, have answers to the way the word was created, or how evolution works.
 It just means that the assertion that gods exist has left you unconvinced.

 Wishing that there was an afterlife, or a creator god, or a specific god doesn’t mean you’re not an atheist.
 Being an atheist is about what you believe and don’t believe, not about what you wish to be true or would find comforting.

 All atheists are different

-The only common thread that ties all atheists together is a lack of belief in gods and supernatural beings.
+The only common thread that ties all atheists together is a lack of belief in gods.
 Some of the best debates we have ever had have been with fellow atheists.
 This is because atheists do not have a common belief system, sacred scripture or atheist Pope.
 This means atheists often disagree on many issues and ideas.
 Atheists come in a variety of shapes, colors, beliefs, convictions, and backgrounds.
 We are as unique as our fingerprints.